alexyzha/AStar-Visualizer/README.md

     return r;
 }
 ```
 3. Before compiling with EMCC on my own computer, I tried using WebAssembly Studio.
-That was a mistake, don't do that.
+That was a mistake, don't do that...
+4. I spent more time linking backend and creating frontend than I did actually CREATING the backend algorithm :(

 ## Credits: